Glitter is terrible for the environment. Is a greener version finally here?

 When I tested the TooD Bioglitter, it was as sparkly and as fun as traditional glitter, but it tended to come off easily during the day.
 And at the end of the day, it washed off in the shower, leaving no residue.

-While Bioglitter does not contribute to the microplastic problem, it is not completely harmless.
-A 2020 study published in the Journal of Hazardous Materials found that eco-friendly glitters made from cellulose (such as Bioglitter) had a negative impact on ecosystems in rivers and lakes.
+While Bioglitter does not contribute to the microplastic problem, it may not be completely harmless.
+A 2020 study published in the Journal of Hazardous Materials found that eco-friendly glitters made from cellulose had a negative impact on ecosystems in rivers and lakes.
 For instance, eco-friendly glitters lowered the amount of chlorophyll in the water, which would have a negative impact on organisms like microalgae, and reduced the root length of some plants.

 Still Leslie, the microplastic expert, believes glitter manufacturers should continue to innovate and keep pushing to create products that are safe for both humans and ecosystems.
 “All brands in this space should be experimenting,” she says.
 “Of course, we need to critically evaluate these new products.
 But then we can scale up the ones that work.”